mattorb/KFAssetCatalogImageProvider/README.md

 ## Usage

-The package provides a custom URL scheme `asset-catalog://` that allows you to load images from your app's asset catalog using Kingfisher's `KFImage` view with a custom initializer:
+The package implements a custom URL scheme `asset-catalog://` with a custom `KFImage` initializer.

 ```swift
 import SwiftUI